AugustT/marty/README.md

 ## Changing the radius

-Easy, edit the script `createWKT.r` on line 1, the radius is set in meters, and hte current value is 5000 (i.e. 5km)
+Easy, edit the script `createWKT.r` on line 1, the radius is set in meters, and the current value is 5000 (i.e. 5km)

 ## Change the language